 Are you tapping your Fitbit’s screen a dozen or more times, but it still doesn’t wake up and show you its clock face?
-Or tapping seems to work intermittently at best?
+Or does tapping seem to work intermittently at best?
 And the only thing that seems to work is to press a button(s) on the side of your Fitbit to wake it up.

-If your Fitbit screen wakes up without issue but doesn’t stay on very long, check your Fitbit’s Settings > Display > Screen Timeout setting instead.
-Then, increase the amount of time before your Fitbit’s screen turns off.
-Not all Fitbit’s offer this option, such as the Inspire Series.
+If your Fitbit screen wakes up without issue but doesn’t stay on very long, check your Fitbit’s Settings > Display > Screen Timeout or Settings > Screen timeout feature instead.

 Related reading